MZidanH-Dev/MZidanH-Dev/README.md

 ## 🎯 Current Goals for 2025

-- 🎨 Mencari **Workflow Vibe Coding** yang sempurna untuk membuat Full-Stack website atau aplikasi
+- 🎨 Looking for the perfect **Workflow Vibe Coding** to create a Full-Stack website or application
 - 🚀 Master **Next.js & Hono.js**
 - 💻 Build more awesome projects with perfect coding vibe
 - 🤝 Contribute to **Open Source Projects**